dJonaitis/roetersstraat/abstreet/scenarios.md

 # Scenario logic
 This document details the assumptions made and the logic behind each of the individual components of the scenario.

-This file has last been edited on the 5th of December, 2024.
+This file has last been edited on the 7th of January, 2025.

 This code and explanation was written by Danielius Jonaitis.